Code-hound/ES/README.md

 This is the main README file for the Bubble Docs project.

-The initial version of the repository contains the following structure:
+The third release of the repository contains the following structure:

     .
     |__ .gitignore